Chloe Daley

 What are the people and the culture like at Forsters?

 The people are very friendly!
-I often speak to someone new when I am in the lift or making a cup of tea in the kitchen, and everyone has been very welcoming.
 The firm want everyone’s individuality to be valued and respected, which I think is very important for the diverse society in which we live and operate in.

 What is your no. 1 tip for someone who wants to be a trainee at Forsters?

-Here is your chance to get to know some of our staff and find out what they think life is like working at Forsters.
+Here is your chance to get to know some of our people and find out what they think life is like working at Forsters.

 People talking and laughing while working - training at Forsters